 The last application of volatility we’ll cover here is related to buying and selling options.
 Recall from the first post in this series that there’s a key difference between realized volatility (like the trailing ATR) and implied volatility.
 While they are different, they are no doubt linked.
 Implied volatility, which is the forward expectation about volatility, is the primary indicator for how expensive or cheap the options on an instrument are trading.

 The beauty with volatility, including implied volatility, is that it is mean reverting, unlike prices.
 While price might go in one direction and never return to a previous level, volatility will almost always cycle between periods of low and high volatility.
 The length of those cycles is hard to determine, but the process of unexpected changes followed by quiet periods seems to be a fact of financial markets.

 Options can be used for all sorts of strategies that focus on price direction, changes in volatility, or simply the passage of time.
 But implied volatility, or IV, is important to all of them, and presents a viable ongoing edge for option sellers in particular.
 Simply stated, by selling options in periods of high IV, and neutralizing directional risk, it’s possible to bank on the cycle of volatility and buy back the options at a lower price, once IV has moved back down.

 While this isn’t the place to go into depth about options, just remember that high IV means the options are relatively expensive (and are a better sale), while low IV means the options are relatively inexpensive (and are a better buy).

 That wraps up our dive into the different applications of the core volatility measures we started with in the series.
 There are many other ways volatility can be used for trading, but here we’ve covered some of the most popular ones you’ll see out there.
 In our next and final post in this series, we’ll go through building a very simple but effective volatility based strategy, step by step.
-You’ll see how and why it beats buy-and-hold while cutting down on risk too.
+You’ll see how it measures up well against buy-and-hold while cutting down on risk at the same time.